 Each examiner submits a report on the thesis and recommends a grade.
 No oral examination is required, but corrections may be required before final approval is given to the thesis.
-The Master’s Degree Coordinator combines the reports and submits them to the Head of Department with a recommended grade.
-The final grade is approved by the Head of Department and the relevant Pro Vice Chancellor.
+The Master’s Degree Coordinator combines the reports and submits them to the Head of School with a recommended grade.
+The final grade is approved by the Head of School and the relevant Pro Vice Chancellor.

 Grading Scale: Master's

 PhD examinations involve the appointment of an overseas and a New Zealand examiner, and an internal examiner.
 The PhD Coordinator, coordinates the administrative aspects of the examination.
 The supervisor is not an examiner.
 Formal reports are written by all examiners.
 The procedure for PhD examination is as follows (the University Calendar should be consulted for a detailed description of the examination procedures):